StephMiller4/delivery_method_capstone/README.md

   - Tableau Story

 ### FOR FURTHER EXAMINATION:
-Deeper dive into top and three bottom states individually
+It would be interesting to take a deeper dive into top and three bottom states individually and also start looking at some of the medical factors such as hypertension and diabetes, especially in the top and bottom states.

 ### SOURCES:
 Centers for Disease Control and Prevention.
 (2022, February 25).
 Stats of the states - cesarean delivery rates.